Chlamydia: Treatment

 C. trachomatis infection can be effectively cured with antibiotics.
-Guidelines recommend azithromycin, doxycycline, erythromycin, levofloxacin or ofloxacin.
+Guidelines recommend azithromycin, doxycycline, erythromycin, levofloxacin, or ofloxacin.
 In men, doxycycline (100 mg twice a day for 7 days) is probably more effective than azithromycin (1 g single dose) but evidence for the relative effectiveness of antibiotics in women is very uncertain.
 Agents recommended during pregnancy include erythromycin or amoxicillin.

 An option for treating sexual partners of those with chlamydia or gonorrhea includes patient-delivered partner therapy (PDT or PDPT), which is the practice of treating the sex partners of index cases by providing prescriptions or medications to the patient to take to his/her partner without the health care provider first examining the partner.

 Following treatment people should be tested again after three months to check for reinfection.
+Test of cure may be false-positive due to the limitations of NAAT in a bacterial (rather than a viral) context, since targeted genetic material may persist in the absence of viable organisms.

 Epidemiology

 Globally, as of 2015, sexually transmitted chlamydia affects approximately 61 million people.
 It is more common in women (3.8%) than men (2.5%).
 In 2015 it resulted in about 200 deaths.

 In the United States about 1.6 million cases were reported in 2016.
 The CDC estimates that if one includes unreported cases there are about 2.9 million each year.
 It affects around 2% of young people.
 Chlamydial infection is the most common bacterial sexually transmitted infection in the UK.

 Chlamydia causes more than 250,000 cases of epididymitis in the U.S. each year.
 Chlamydia causes 250,000 to 500,000 cases of PID every year in the United States.
 Women infected with chlamydia are up to five times more likely to become infected with HIV, if exposed.